Bruce MacKinnon, drawing in the Halifax Chronicle Herald, may be a bit hyperbolic, as editorial cartoonist usually are, but I think he is on target …

 The expert opinion seems to be pretty nearly approaching unanimous: President Trump has jumped in, with both feet, where angels usually fear to tread.
-It is Americans who will be hurt most: American consumers who want, in many cases need, the less costly goods that China exports; and American farmers and producers ~ including producers of intellectual property ~ who risk losing their hard won “share” of the massive and still growing Chinese market to e.g. Australia, Brazil and Canada.
-Of course the Chinese will be hurt, too and when the world’s two largest economies decide to hurt one another we are all almost certain suffer.
+It is Americans who will be hurt most: American consumers who want, in many cases need, the less costly goods that China exports; and American farmers and producers ~ including producers of intellectual property ~ who risk losing their hard-won “share” of the massive and still growing Chinese market to e.g. Australia, Brazil and Canada.
+Of course, the Chinese will be hurt, too and when the world’s two largest economies decide to hurt one another we are all almost certain to suffer.

 Let’s remember that John F Kennedy was wrong: the Chinese character for crisis (危机) does NOT mean opportunity, but that does not mean that one should not be ready to search for opportunities in any and every situation.
-Canada, far more than America, depends upon foreign trade ~ (American isolationists are, often, partially correct when they assert that America does not “need” the world; it’s internal market is large enough to sustain itself) ~ and, therefore we need to be more nimble than out good friends and neighbours to the South in finding and grabbing trade opportunities … including at their expense.
+Canada, far more than America, depends upon foreign trade ~ (American isolationists are, often, partially correct when they assert that America does not “need” the world; its internal market is large enough to sustain itself) ~ and, therefore we need to be more nimble than our good friends and neighbours to the South in finding and grabbing trade opportunities … including at their expense.

 I’m going to repeat that we need to be cautious about China’s aims and ambitions.
-That being said, and despite what President Tump appears to think ~ if thinking is the right word for what happens between his ears ~ China is not and does nit want to be our enemy … it is not our friend, either, but “not friend” ≠ “enemy.”
+That being said, and despite what President Tump appears to think ~ if thinking is the right word for what happens between his ears ~ China is not and does not want to be our enemy … it is not our friend, either, but “not a friend” ≠ “enemy.”
 China is, in almost every respect a competitor for America, Brazil, Canada, Denmark and so on … it is a competitor in the marketplaces where we all buy and sell our goods and services and it is also a competitor in the marketplace of values and ideas.

 Canada should reach out, again, to China but that should be coincidental with renewed outreach to India and the Philippines.
 Trade Minister Champagne should go to China with a team that is 100% trade focused, while the delegations to India and the Philippines should be led by Foreign Minister Freeland and should include Immigration Minister Ahmed Hussen and the Chief of the Defence Staff, General Jonathan Vance.
 The latter teams, in other words, should be seen to be: